eigerco/move-mutation-tools/README.md

 One way of getting this set up correctly is to [use the dev_setup.sh](https://aptos.dev/en/network/nodes/building-from-source) script from the aptos project.

-Alternatively, you can manually install them on a debian-like linux system using the following set of commands:
+Alternatively, you can manually install them on a Debian-like Linux system using the following set of commands:
 ```bash
 sudo apt-get install dotnet6
 dotnet tool install --global boogie --version 3.2.4